Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 This is where my JekyllConf 2019 talk is all about.

-**Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
-But let me be clear: obviously in Jekyll you can only use the GET method here because the application is static.**
+**Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.**

+Typically, Jekyll is used because it is simple, safe, blog aware and fast, but the functionality is limited.
+Especially useful for presentational websites, blogs or even museum websites.
+Futhermore, obviously in Jekyll you can only use the GET method here because the application is static.

+## Perfect match

-Basically we can create a JSON API endpoint, and consume the data in an other application.
-Especially when you have a limited amount of data, or posts like in presentational websites or when you need a fake API in a proof-of-concept (POC).
+In fact, all together, this makes Jekyll a perfect match when we use it's content as API used in applications with more functionality.
+Or what, if you have a limited amount of data and you need a fake API in a proof-of-concept (POC).

 I know that there are different solutions out there to use fake online API's for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
 But you still have to code your content and nobody likes that.
 With Jekyll, on the other hand, you can write content just like an editor.

+But let's get started now.

 ## MangiarBene